Lego minifigure: Bigfigures

+Mini-dolls

 The Friends theme, released in 2012, included mini-doll figures, a more doll-like construction with more realistic anatomy, soon introduced into other themes chiefly aimed at girls.
 Even though the mini-dolls in the Lego Friends theme have more realistic anatomy, the mini-dolls' legs can only move ninety degrees into a sitting position.
 The mini-dolls' legs are also molded together and can not move separately as the traditional Lego minifigure legs can.
 The mini-doll in the Lego Friends theme is slightly taller than the traditional minifigure.
+Since their introduction in the Friends theme, mini-dolls have also been featured in other themes, also primarily aimed at girls.

 Non-disassemblable figures

 Lego Duplo includes figures that have less articulation than standard minifigures and cannot be disassembled for safety reasons.
 Likewise, the Fabuland collection, produced in the 1980s, consisted of larger anthropomorphized animal characters, which also could not be easily disassembled.
 Belville and Scala, Lego products marketed to girls, also include larger scale figures.
 These figures are similar to Technic figures in articulation, but feature less angular body sculpts.
 Scala figures more closely resemble dolls, in that clothes are separate from the figures and hair is made of strands rather than molded plastic.
 The Baby line included figures that could not move at all and had the size a bit bigger than the Duplo figures.